 Strategy is the seed

 The spirit of a brand is contained within the brand strategy.
-Brand strategy describes the DNA footprint, the heritage, the personality, the character, the values and the mission of a commercial enterprise.
+Brand strategy describes the DNA of the brand, defines its footprint, and embodies the heritage, the personality, the character, the values and the mission of a commercial enterprise.

 There is little point marketing to an audience without demonstrating any empathy.
 And equally, there’s no point in appealing to a target audience that cannot afford to buy your product.
 Prospect and proposition must be aligned.
 That is the role of branding.